EthanUphoff/lights-out-solver/README.md

 `const lightOutX = [<4x4 array of true/false>, 0, []]`
 Once you have the const you can call it at the end with:
 `solve(lightOutX, [])`

+## What is b.js?
+b.js is a.js with reduced memory use.
+Instead of storing the full child lights out structure, each child only holds the cost and all the clicks so far.
+The lights out array is then constructed when it is being treated as the parent node.